(For more details about what the reviewers looked for in the Content and Instructional Analyses, see Project 2061 Analysis Procedure.)

 Content Analysis

-For the Matter and Energy Transformations topic, a Content Analysis report for each textbook presents the reviewers’ findings in the sections Map: What the Reviewers Found, Alignment, Building a Case, Coherence, Beyond Literacy, and, when relevant, Accuracy.
+For the Matter and Energy Transformations topic, a Content Analysis report for each textbook presents the reviewers’ findings in these six sections: Map: What the Reviewers Found, Alignment, Building a Case, Connections, Beyond Literacy, and, when relevant, Accuracy.
 For the topics Cell Structure and Function, Molecular Basis of Heredity, and Natural Selection and Evolution, one Summary Content Analysis report summarizes the content analysis findings for that topic across all nine high school biology textbooks evaluated.
-Each Summary Content Analysis includes Topic Maps, Treatment of Key Ideas, Building a Case, and Coherence.
+Each Summary Content Analysis includes Topic Maps, Treatment of Key Ideas, Building a Case, and Connections.
 You can read each Content Analysis in its entirety or click on each section individually.
 You may find it helpful to print out the maps and refer to them as you read the rest of the Content Analyses.

 Instructional Analysis